-The Department offers a graduate degree program leading to the Ph.D. in Linguistics, and participates in joint Ph.D. program in Linguistics and Romance Languages.
-Student-initiated combined degree programs (e.g., Linguistics and Anthropology; Linguistics and Psychology) are possible as well.
-The University of Michigan also provides students with diverse opportunities to acquire expertise in other areas that complement their linguistics coursework and research (e.g., a certificate in Women's Studies).
+The Linguistics Department offers a Ph.D. in Linguistics and a joint Ph.D. in Linguistics and Romance Languages.
+Student-initiated combined degree programs (e.g., Linguistics and Anthropology; Linguistics and Psychology are possible as well.
+The University of Michigan also provides students with diverse opportunities to acquire expertise in other areas that can complement their linguistics coursework and research, including a wide range of graduate certificate programs.

 Fields of Study